Shadow15510/Vecmat/README.md

 ### Licence

 This code is provided with licence (CC BY-NC-SA 4.0).
-For more information about licence please [https://creativecommons.org/licenses/by-nc-sa/4.0/](click here).
+For more information about licence please [click here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Vector's manipulations